TarikHuber/slim-api-starter-kit/README.md

 ### Clone repository

-For the instalation we need to clone this github project a forked version of it:
+For the installation we need to clone this github project or a forked version of it:

 ```bash
 git clone https://github.com/TarikHuber/slim-api-starter-kit your_project_name